mouguu/Sema/README.md

 > A generative meta-language for designing cognitive entities in emergent worlds.

-What is sema?
+What is **sema**?

-sema is a speculative meta-language for imagining how cognitive entities might self-organize in generative, non-deterministic realities.
+**sema** is a speculative meta-language for imagining how cognitive entities might self-organize in generative, non-deterministic realities.
 It doesn’t compile.
 It doesn’t run on your laptop.
 It provokes—inviting you to rethink what “coding” could mean when systems aren’t just tools but co-creators.
 Not for: Building CRUD apps, optimizing SQL queries, or impressing your boss with a shiny MVP.

 For: Exploring how intention, perception, and emergence could shape autonomous systems in a post-instructional world.